California DUI Programs Designed to Keep You Mobile

 If you have been convicted of a second DUI within the prior ten years, California requires you to complete an 18-month DUI education program.
 The program comprises 52 hours of group therapy and 12 hours of drug and alcohol education.

-Contrary to prior levels of education requirements, the second-time offender program includes more than counseling and drug and alcohol education programs.
+Contrary to the need for education requirements, the second-time offender program includes network counseling, drug, and alcohol education programs.
 Program participants must also undergo community reintegration monitoring, which takes roughly six hours.
-Additionally, you must have individual interviews with a counselor every two weeks during the program’s first year.
+Additionally, you must have individual interviews with a counselor every two weeks throughout the program’s first year.

-Even if you have two or more prior offenses, the 18-month program is the most extended schooling requirement in some areas of California.
+Even if you have two or more prior offenses, the 18-month program is the most extended requirement imposed on repeat DUI offenders.
 However, suppose you are facing a third or subsequent DUI conviction in the greater Los Angeles region during the previous ten years.
 In that case, you may be compelled to participate in the third-time offender program.

-If convicted of a third DUI in Stanton, the program for third-time offenders lasts 30 months.
-It includes 12 drug and alcohol education seminars and 78 hours of group therapy.
-Additionally, you must do between 120 and 300 hours of community service.
-Throughout the program, you’ll be expected to have frequent, individual interviews with a counselor.
+Just like with DUI in Stanton, the program for third-time offenders lasts 30 months.
+It includes 12 to 18 drug and alcohol education seminars and 78 hours of group therapy.
+Additionally, you must go between 120 and 300 hours of community service.
+Throughout the program, you’ll have to complete frequent, individual interviews with a counselor.

 The expense of a DUI may be burdensome, particularly for individuals who cannot afford DUI training.
 The good news is that California grants waivers to people who cannot afford court-ordered school fees.
 DUI program providers may assess offenders financially; however, granting waivers depends on the offender’s finances.
 Therefore, it is required by law that the defendants provide proof of their income.